JuliaData/SplitApplyCombine.jl/README.md

 anonymous functions.

-## Things I found in LINQ that aren't in Julia
+## Things in LINQ that aren't in Julia

 LINQ provides a set of methods for classes that fulfill the `IEnumerable` interface.
 Most of them are either much like Julia's `Base` functions (or those container here), or not really